9.3 Exchanges between young people and policy-makers on global issues

 The Youth Delegates on Sustainable Development (Jugenddelegierte für nachhaltige Entwicklung) work with the programme initiator, the Federal Environment Ministry (Bundesumweltministerium, BMU).
 They cooperate closely with the Federal Ministry for Economic Cooperation and Development (Bundesministerium für wirtschaftliche Zusammenarbeit und Entwicklung, BMZ).
 The Youth Delegates join the German government delegation to the UN negotiations on sustainable development and the High-Level Political Forum on Sustainable Development.
 The programme is backed by the German Federal Youth Council (Deutscher Bundesjugendring, DBJR).

-Germany regularly sends representatives to the EU Youth Conferences that are organised in connection with the EU Council Presidencies.
-The point of contact for this is the German National Committee for International Youth Work (Deutsches Nationalkomitee für internationale Jugendarbeit, DNK).
+Germany regularly sends representatives to the EU Youth Conferences that are organised in connection with the EU Council Presidencies, as for example to the 2020 EU Youth Conference under the German EU Presidency.
+The point of contact for this is the German Federal Youth Council (Deutscher Bundesjugendring, DBJR).
 The youth representatives are expected to raise issues that are of concern to young people with the aim of encouraging a more active dialogue between young people and politicians.
-DNK represents German youth organisations in a multilateral context: in the Lake Constance-Benelux-plus partnership (Bodensee-Benelux-plus-Kooperation), the European Youth Forum, the youth forum of the European Union, the Baltic Youth forum (Ostsee-Jugendforum) and the Council of Europe.
-The committee is made up of the German Federal Youth Council (Deutscher Bundesjugendring), German Sports Youth (Deutscher Sportjugend) and the Council of Political Youth Organisations (Ring Politischer Jugend).

 Bundesländer (federal states)

 Since 2001, the North Rhine-Westphalian state government has been inviting young people from Germany, Poland and France to take part in a trilateral youth summit (Bund.Europa.Internationales: Weimarer Dreieck).
 The summit rotates each year between the Hauts-de-France region of France, Silesia in Poland, and North Rhine-Westphalia.
 The young participants work on a current European issue and engage in a dialogue with politicians from the three regions.
-The 2019 event is all about diversity in practice and social cohesion (title: “Gelebte Vielfalt – Engagement für sozialen Zusammenhalt”).
+Topics of the youth exchanges were also zero waste, recycling and environmental degradation.
+The 2019 event was all about diversity in practice and social cohesion (title: “Gelebte Vielfalt – Engagement für sozialen Zusammenhalt”).
 The International Association for Education and Exchange (Internationale Bildungs- und Begegnungswerk, IBB) in Dortmund supports and guides young people from North Rhine-Westphalia on behalf of the state government.